-In general, activities associated with the resurfacing works undertaken on site could potentially have a temporary adverse impact on biodiversity in the wider area as a result of an increased vehicle presence and the potential for noise and light disturbance to protected species and pollution of habitats.
+In general, activities associated with the works undertaken on site could potentially have a temporary adverse impact on biodiversity in the wider area as a result of an increased vehicle presence and the potential for noise and light disturbance to protected species and pollution of habitats.
+There is also the potential for additional adverse impacts associated with the embankment works, which involves verge working and excavation with potential for minor vegetation clearance.